-I've finally compiled a list of items that I use regularly to make my workouts more comfortable, or to keep my bike clean and my hair out of my eyes.
+I've finally compiled a list of items that I use regularly to make my workouts more comfortable or to keep my bike clean and my hair out of my eyes.
 Here is my list of accessories from my most used on down.
 Mind you, some are specific to me (ie the hair stuff) but others are items I feel like anyone could use.
-There amazon affiliate links to some of the products are included.
-Some items i've purchased at target and some online.
+There are Amazon affiliate links to some of the products included.
+Some items I've purchased at target and some online.
 The links are just for your convenience.
 Hope you find this helpful!

 1. Hairbands.
 Ok I feel like I have a weird shaped head and not all headbands stay put on my head.
 Also I sweat like a mo fo and my hairline is usually dripping during classes.
 I like using these really wide headbands that can also be used as facemasks.
 I like to fold them in half and use them as a really wide headband.
 The wider the better and it really helps soak up the sweat.

 2. 30 oz tumbler and silicone straws.
 The size and shape is important here.
 The 30 oz ones that have a tapered bottom actually fit in your handlebars (see pic).
 Makes for convenient sips.
 I actually like these so much that I got another one for my desk at work.
 I prefer the silicone straws because they are super wide and I don’t have to worry about banging my teeth like on the aluminum or steel ones.

 3. Disinfectant wipes.
 I use these guys to wipe down my bike and mat every few rides.
 They work well, smell great, and are super convenient.

 4. Wireless headphones.
 I am cheap and this pair linked below works just fine.
 I don’t use them all the time, just when I need to be quiet.
 I love an over the ear style because I have small ears and in-ear styles always fall out from sweat or are super uncomfortable.